Twitter Cards increase blog traffic dramatically

 — Whizbuzz Books (@Whizbuzz) September 1, 2017

-If you click on the image, it does not go to the original post, but only to a larger version of the image.
+If you click on the image, it does not go to the original post, but only to Twitter.
+And then, if you click on the image, it only goes to a larger version of the image.

 Then you need to hunt for the link.
 To get traffic to your blog, this is far too many steps for a lot of people.